tslocke/hobocookbook/manual/dryml-guide.markdown

 If the tag requires `this_parent` and `this_field`, and in Rapid, for example, some do, then it must be called using the second style.

-When rendering a the Rapid libraries `<form>` tag, DRYML keeps track of even more metadata in order to add `name` attributes to form fields automatically.
+When rendering the Rapid library's `<form>` tag, DRYML keeps track of even more metadata in order to add `name` attributes to form fields automatically.
 However, the mechanism by which this is achieved has not really settled down, and currently represents a blurring of the boundary between DRYML and Rapid.
-In the future, DRYML will provide hooks that let libraries like Rapid keep track of this metadata themselevs.
+In the future, DRYML will provide hooks that let libraries like Rapid keep track of this metadata themselves.
 In the meantime, this aspect of DRYML is not documented in this guide.
 {: .aside}

 # Tag attributes

 As we've seen, DRYML provides parameters as a mechanism for customising the markup that is output by a tag.
-Sometimes we want to provide other kinds of values to control the behaviour of a tag: URLs, filenames or even ruby values like hashes and arrays.
+Sometimes we want to provide other kinds of values to control the behaviour of a tag: URLs, filenames or even Ruby values like hashes and arrays.
 For this situation, DRYML lets you define tag attributes.

 As a simple example, say your application has a bunch of help files in `public/help`, and you have links to them scattered around your views.
 Here's a tag you could define: